ABOUT REACH

 MEET OUR OWNERS

-Reach Therapy Services is owned by 2 therapists who each offer 15+ years experience in pediatric therapy.
+Reach Therapy Services is owned by two therapists who each offer 15+ years of experience in pediatric therapy.
 Kerri and Adrienne both value the hands-on approach taken by therapists at Reach.
 “We are committed here to find the best possible outcomes for each child that comes in the door,” Kerri says.
-“We do that through hiring the very best therapists, believing in our children and our families – and empowering them to do the work that will make a difference, and collaborating within this wonderful community.
+“We do that through hiring the very best therapists, believing in our children and our families, empowering them to do the work that will make a difference, and collaborating within this wonderful community.

 Co-Owner